NeuroTechX/ntx_slack_archive/devices.md

  >yannick I tried windows 10 and ubuntu but couldn't seem to get any application to connect to the stream properly

+11/1/2017 6:02 PM

+ **graeme** :

+ >Try the MuseDirect beta on windows, or Muse-io on mac.
+Both should work, and we would really appreciate hearing if they don't work (plus any bugs).